-The larvae-infested fruits were housed in clear plastic boxes (20 centimeter x 25 74 centimeter x 15 centimeter) with air circulation openings on the top lid.
-As a pupation 75 76 substrate, one centimeter of sterile (autoclaved and dried) vermiculite was placed in the bottom of a clear plastic box.
-Pupae were sieved and placed in a tiny clear plastic box 77 78 (10 centimeter x 10 centimeter x 10 centimeter) for adult emergence after larvae pupation.
-Adult fruit flies were maintained in a gauze cage (30 centimeter x 30 79 centimeter x 30 centimeter) with cube sugar, yeast hydrolysate, and water ad libitum 80 81 after emergence.
-Adult flies were recognized after ten days based on the morphological criteria reported by Drew and Hancock (1994), Hardy (1973) and White and Elson-82 Harris (1994).
-The species identification of collected flies were Zeugodacus cucurbitae 83 (Coquillett) and Z. tau complex (Walker) from angled loofah; Bactrocera umbrosa 84 (Fabricius) from campedak, B. dorsalis (Hendek) from guava and B. albistrigata 85 86 (Meijere) from tropical almond, respectively (Figures 1B-1F).
-Each species was raised in its own gauze cage (30 centimeter \times 30 centimeter \times 30 centimeter) with cube sugar, 87 yeast hydrolysate, and water as needed.
-Adult fruit flies were reared in a laboratory 88 89 setting with a 12:12 h light: dark, 75-80% relative humidity (RH), and a temperature 27 ± 2 °C. In this study, 10 individuals of each species and 5 individuals of each sex of 90 each adult fly species were employed.
-Adult flies were euthanized by quick cooling 91 92 shock following emergence of each species, and fresh specimens were fixed with Davidson's fixative solution (~48 hr) for histological inspection (Wilson et al., 2009).
-93
+The larvae-infested fruits were housed in clear plastic boxes (20 centimeters x 25 centimeters x 15 centimeters) with air circulation openings on the top lid.
+As a pupation substrate, one centimeter of sterile (autoclaved and dried) vermiculite was placed on the bottom of each clear plastic box.
+Pupae were sieved and placed in a tiny clear plastic box (10 centimeters x 10 centimeters x 10 centimeters) for adult emergence after larvae pupation.
+Adult fruit flies were maintained in a gauze cage (30 centimeters x 30 centimeters x 30 centimeters) with cube sugar, yeast hydrolysate, and water ad libitum after emergence.
+The adult flies were identified after ten days, based on the morphological criteria reported by Drew and Hancock (1994), Hardy (1973) and White and Elson-Harris (1994).
+The species identifications of collected flies were Zeugodacus cucurbitae (Coquillett) and Z. tau complex (Walker) from angled loofah; Bactrocera umbrosa (Fabricius) from campedak; B. dorsalis (Hendek) from guava; and B. albistrigata (Meijere) from tropical almond (Figures 1B-1F).
+Each species was raised in its own gauze cage (30 centimeters \times 30 centimeters \times 30 centimeters) with cube sugar, yeast hydrolysate, and water as needed.
+Adult fruit flies were reared in a laboratory setting with a 12:12 h light: dark period, at 75-80% relative humidity (RH), and at 27 ± 2 °C. In this study, 10 individuals of each species for 5 individuals of each sex of each adult fly species were employed.
+The adult flies were euthanized by quick cooling shock following emergence of each species, and fresh specimens were fixed with Davidson's fixative solution (~48 hr) for histological inspection (Wilson et al., 2009).